"WHAT CAN I DO ABOUT CLIMATE CHANGE?"

 For starters, share this post with 100 of your friends.

+You’re right.
+We need vast systemic improvements in CO2 reductions, not one mug at a time.
+However, small personal actions are helpful.
+Not only are you doing the right thing, you’re shifting your thinking: now you might realize how to achieve solutions on a larger scale.
+When you show how easy it is to reduce waste, others will notice.
 “Personal steps may be small in the scheme of things, but they can raise your own consciousness about the problem — and the awareness of the people around you,” New York Times writer Justin Gillis says.
 “In fact, discussing this issue with your friends and family is one of the most meaningful things you can do.”

 I need a list!
-Okay, here are 9 actions that almost anyone can take, starting today.
+Okay, here are 10 actions that almost anyone can take, starting today.
 Pick your favorite, or come up with your own.
 Guide people to these actions, show them how you do them, and ask them to join you.
 A startling number of people say they aren’t active on climate solutions because nobody has invited them to participate!

-8. Vote with your wallet!
+10. Vote with your wallet!
 Find out which brands are serious about reducing emissions and improving health, and buy from them.
 Everyone from Walmart project gigaton has adopted an ambitious plan.
 If your favorite products and services seem to be ignoring climate change, let them know.
 (See #7, Social Media is Powerful.)

-9. Lighten up!
+11. Lighten up!
 The great humorists of our era provide wonderful relief.
 Share a funny clip.